-Semantics 1 If the preprocessing token upc immediately follows the pragma, then no macro replacement is performed and the directive shall have one of the following forms:
+1 If the preprocessing token upc immediately follows the pragma, then no macro replacement is performed and the directive shall have one of the following forms:

-#pragma upc strict #pragma upc relaxed
+#pragma upc strict

+#pragma upc relaxed

 - 2 These pragmas affect the strict or relaxed categorization of shared accesses where the referenced type is neither strict-qualified nor relaxed-qualified.
-Such accesses shall be strict if a strict pragma is in effect, or relaxed if a relaxed pragma is in effect. - 3 Shared accesses which are not categorized by either referenced type or by these pragmas behave in an implementation defined manner in which either all such accesses are strict or all are relaxed.
-Users wishing portable programs are strongly encouraged to categorize all shared accesses either by using type qualifiers, these directives, or by including <upc\strict.h> or <upc\relaxed.h>. - 4 The pragmas shall occur either outside external declarations or preceding all explicit declarations and statements inside a compound statement.
+Such accesses shall be strict if a strict pragma is in effect, or relaxed if a relaxed pragma is in effect. - 3 Each translation unit has an implicit #pragma upc relaxed before the first line. - 4 The pragmas shall occur either outside external declarations or preceding all explicit declarations and statements inside a compound statement.
 When they are outside external declarations, they apply until another such pragma or the end of the translation unit.
 When inside a compound statement, they apply until the end of the compound statement; at the end of the compound statement the state of the pragmas is restored to that preceding the compound statement.
 If these pragmas are used in any other context, their behavior is undefined.